Return to Planet Earth

 Life in a post expedition bubble

 Since my arrival home I have been in a bit of a bubble.
-I mean, how do you deal with the change back to ‘normality'‘?
+I mean, how do you deal with the change back to ‘normality'?
 The world has continued to revolve despite my absence.
 To a different tune perhaps, but revolving nevertheless.

-Mrs P’s life has got on with life.
+Mrs P’s got on with life.
 She has fixed the vacuum cleaner (watched a YouTube video), repaired a fence (with the help of a friend), done an amazing job with the garden (it’s never looked so good) and, despite all these demonstrations of independence, still seems genuinely pleased to have me back even after a whole week.
 She even says -Trond and David please take note - that I don’t snore!
 I am truly a very lucky man and she is truly had of hearing.

 Even now, 7 days after my arrival home I find the greens and other colours of home so intensely bright.
 Beautiful.
 A stark contrast to the black and white world from which I came.
 The smells too.
-There’s not much to smell in wintertime Norway except the smell of smoke in the huts, that very particular smell of the inside of a tent that anyone who has spent any time in one will know so well.
+There’s not much to smell in wintertime Norway except the smell of smoke in the huts and that very particular smell of the inside of a tent that anyone who has spent any time in one will know so well.
 Those are the pleasant ones.
 Less pleasant smells are the smell of a too often used sleeping bag and clothes too little washed and exhaust fumes of passing ski scooters.
 Back home here in England spring is well under way and the smells are myriad; the lovely smell as you pass huge fields filled with oil seed rapes yellow flowers; freshly cut grass; clean clothes.

 Then there’s the noises.
 In Norway the sound of grouse is the most memorable and common sound I will remember.
 Otherwise it was the wind, the shoosh, shoosh of skis and the distant voice of Trond saying, “why do you ski so slowly with the pulk?”
 I shall miss those sounds terribly.
 Here the birds are all chattering away attracting mates.
 Blackbirds, tits, robins etc. And the insects, bees buzzing away.
 There are insects everywhere.
 Life is everywhere and it all demands to be heard.
 With the notable exception of the planes coming in to land at Heathrow airport, they are all great to hear.